Ensembl/plant-scripts/README.md

 ## Repeat masking and annotation

-See dependencies, examples and documentation in folder [repeats](./repeats/).
+See examples and documentation in folder [repeats](./repeats/).

+If you plant to annotate repeats your must first

+    make install_repeats

 ## List of recipes